4-H Animal Projects

 4-H Chick Chain

 Youth in grades 4th through 12th who are enrolled in 4-H in Hamilton County can participate in 4-H Chick Chain (enroll in 4-H online).
 The 4-H Chick Chain program is offered each year, with registration in January and February.
-The registration deadline is February 15, 2024, and all forms and payment must be received in the Extension Office by this date.
 Youth and parents/guardians are required to participate in a free orientation program in March.
-4-H Chick Chain members purchase 12 baby chicks through 4-H (cost is $60/$65 if paid online) and pick them up in the spring.
+4-H Chick Chain members purchase 12 baby chicks through 4-H and pick them up in the spring.
 In the Fall, youth can participate in poultry judging and will bring 3 of their best hens to the Hamilton County Fair to participate in a poultry show and a Chick Chain Auction, with sale of the birds split between 4-H youth and 4-H program.
 For more information, read the 2024 Chick Chain registration form and contact the Extension Office (423-209-8560)

 boy with a chicken